smhendrickson/draft-hendrickson-privacypass-public-metadata-issuance/draft-hendrickson-privacypass-public-metadata.md

 * Private Metadata: N
 * Nk: 256
 * Nid: 32
-* Notes: The RSABSSA-SHA384-PSS-Deterministic and
+* Notes: The RSAPBSSA-SHA384-PSS-Deterministic and
-  RSABSSA-SHA384-PSSZERO-Deterministic variants are supported
+  RSAPBSSA-SHA384-PSSZERO-Deterministic variants are supported; see {{Section 6 of !PBRSA}}

 --- back